dojo/docs/releasenotes/migration-2.0.rst

 AMD
 ===

-Dojo has been upgraded to use the Asynronous Module Definition (AMD) standard for all of its modules.
+Dojo has been upgraded to use the Asynchronous Module Definition (AMD) standard for all of its modules.
 This changes the way you load, access, and define modules.

 Loading dojo.js